-- (1) Multiply the number of professional staff paid on the teacher salary schedule by the five statutory days for professional development. - (2) Add the product of the number of additional days (in which each day must consist of at least 6 hours of instruction) for which the district or school has paid a stipend, or registration fee, or the teacher has permission from school or district administrator for professional development that meets the state-adopted standards (conference attendance does not meet the standards) by the number of teachers participating.
-Until the teacher contract year reaches 195 days, this formula may include activities occurring on instructional days. - (3) Divide the sum of step one and step two by the total number of professional staff in item one.
+- (1) Multiply the number of professional staff paid on the teacher salary schedule by the five statutory days for professional development. - (2) Add the product of the number of additional days (in which each day must consist of at least 6 hours of instruction) for which the district or school has paid a stipend, or registration fee, or the teacher has permission from school or district administrator for professional development that meets the state-adopted standards (conference attendance does not meet the standards) by the number of teachers participating. - (3) Divide the sum of step one and step two by the total number of professional staff in item one.